pantheon-systems/documentation/source/content/guides/git/02-git-config.md

 To clear this up, you may need to work with your network administrators to unblock this port.
 If this isn't an option, you may need to try a [Port 2222 Blocked Workaround](/port-2222).

-## Additional Resources
+## More Resources

-For further learning, we recommend the following resources:
+We recommend the following resources for further learning:

 - [Git Documentation](https://git-scm.com/documentation)
 - [Pro Git Book](https://git-scm.com/book/en/v2)